selfup/bootstrapper/README.md

-# Linux Go
+# Bootstrapper

-Install go on linux!
+Install things on stuff!

-Currently installs `go1.14.3`

 ### Use